 Steven and Justin's Story Part 2

 Steven struggles to qualify for weight-loss surgery, while his brother Justin focuses on a new career instead of his diet.
-With neither brother close to being approved for life-saving surgery, time is quickly running out for their last chance at reclaiming their health.
+With neither brother close to being approved for life-saving surgery, time is quickly running out.

 Rena and Lee's Story